hbowie/practopian2/content/blog/hbowie/What the Latest Trump Attack Means for Democrats.md

 Title:  What the Latest Trump Attack Means for Democrats

+Tags:   democracy, governance, progress

-By:    Herb Bowie
+Author: Herb Bowie

 Date:   16 Jul 2019

-Status: 9 - Published
+Status: 9 - Closed

-Index: US politics
+Index:  US politics; Democrats; Republicans;
-Index: Democrats
-Index: Republicans

-Tags:  democracy, governance, progress

 Teaser:

 By now I'm sure you've heard of Trump's recent attacks on four Democratic congressional representatives, all women of color, urging them to "go back ... to the crime-infested places from which they came."
 How should Democrats respond?
 Here are the sorts of positions I'd like to hear them articulate.

 Body:

 <p><img src="../../images/arrows-confrontation.jpg" alt="Arrows Pointing Toward A Confrontation" title="Arrows Pointing Toward A Confrontation" /></p>